 Does anything whisper “comfort” during the chilly months (or just a bad day, really) more than a warm and hearty pasta dish that oozes a variety of creamy, melty cheeses?
 Isn’t it even better when it gives you a steamy tomato basil facial as you reach in to pull it out of the toasty oven?

-When I come home on a super chilly day, all I crave is pulling on my adult-size onesie jammies and fluffy socks, sipping some mulled wine, and digging into a meal that’s going to warm me from the inside out.
+When I arrive home on one of fall or winter’s brisk, chilly days, all I crave is pulling on my jammies and fluffy socks, sipping some mulled wine, and digging into a meal that’s going to warm me from the inside out.

 If you’re a mom looking to have dinner with the hubs?
 Toss it in the oven before you read that bedtime story about what that mouse is going to do when given a cookie, and then retire to the dining room with this, a baguette and plenty of butter.
 (And maybe a little mood lighting, too?)

-The bottom line is: tasty Italian-style food can take a ton of time (read: making meatballs, layering lasagna noodles, crafting a Sunday sauce, etc) but there are also easy fixes that don’t require a ton of tools and time that can still bring similar flavors to your table in almost less time than it takes to button up those onesie jammies.
+The bottom line is: tasty Italian-style food can take a ton of time (read: making meatballs, layering lasagna noodles, crafting a Sunday sauce, etc) but there are also easy fixes that don’t require a ton of tools and time that can still bring similar flavors to your table in almost less time than it takes to put on, and button up, your adult-sized onesie jammies.

 PS: If you’re going for the mood lighting version of this dinner, the onesie jammies might be better saved for another night.
 Just sayin’….
 Enjoy!